linux-system-roles/ha_cluster/README.md

 #### SBD watchdog and devices

-When using SBD, you may optionally configure watchdog and SBD devices for each node in inventory.
+When using SBD, you may optionally configure watchdog and SBD devices for each node in `ha_cluster` variable, for example in inventory.
 Even though all SBD devices must be shared to and accessible from all nodes, each node may use different names for the devices.
 The loaded watchdog modules and used devices may also be different for each node.
-SBD settings defined in [`ha_cluster_node_options`](#ha_cluster_node_options) override those defined in inventory.
+SBD settings defined in [`ha_cluster_node_options`](#ha_cluster_node_options) override those defined in `ha_cluster`.
 See also [SBD variables](#ha_cluster_sbd_enabled).

 Example inventory with targets `node1` and `node2`: